tomfa/notes.webutvikling.org/src/content/post/2016-11-29-access-google-analytics-api-with-oauth-token/index.md

 title: "Access Google Analytics API with OAuth token"
 pubDate: 2016-11-29
 heroImage: /images/graphic-1142957_1280.jpg
-tags: ["guide", api, auth, ga, google analytics, java, javascript, jwt]
+tags: [api, auth, java, jwt]
+category: guide
 ---

 Notes on adding a Google Service worker that enables you to query Google Analytics with an access token.